Josie-Chong/sp26-portfolio-Josie-Chong/_projects/O3_ClientOutline_JosieChong.md

 ### Concept A (primary): Mobile Composting Crusher

 **What it is:**

 A mobile crushing and composting unit designed to move through vineyard rows, collect scraped masses, crush and store remains for compost use.

 **How it would be used:**

 - Workers scrape egg masses from vines
 - Egg masses are deposited into the mobile unit
 - Internal crushing mechanisms destroy 100% of input masses
 - Crushed material is stored for compost reuse

 **Why it’s better than the status quo:**

 - Handles large quantities of eggs efficiently
 - Incorporates multiple contingency crushing mechanisms to ensure full destruction
 - Reduces reliance on partially effective chemical ovicides
-- Converts biological waste into usable compost material **End-of-semester proof-of-concept:**
+- Converts biological waste into usable compost material

+**End-of-semester proof-of-concept:**

-End-of-semester proof-of-concept: A scaled prototype of the crushing and collecting mechanism, along with basic mobility to drive through vineyard rows.
+A scaled prototype of the crushing and collecting mechanism, along with basic mobility to drive through vineyard rows.

 ### Concepts B: Egg Crusher Attachment

 **What it is:**

 A small, lightweight crushing attachment to integrate with other systems that crush SLF eggs, such as an autonomous drone.

 **How it would be used:**

 - Mounted onto a flat surface or compatible device
 - Receives scraped egg masses
 - Operates in multiple orientations (including inverted)
 - Crushes and contains egg remains

 **Why it’s better than the status quo:**

 - Compact and adaptable
 - Integrates into existing vineyard systems
-- Enables flexible deployment options for different scales of operation **End-of-semester proof-of-concept:**
+- Enables flexible deployment options for different scales of operation

+**End-of-semester proof-of-concept:**

 A compact crushing mechanism prototype capable of operating while inverted and mounted to a surface.

 ## Key risks / unknowns

-- Interference with harvesting equipment — The device must not obstruct vineyard operations; we will evaluate footprint and mobility constraints during prototyping.
+- Interference with harvesting equipment: the device must not obstruct vineyard operations; we will evaluate footprint and mobility constraints during prototyping.
-- Ensuring 100% destruction of egg masses — Partial destruction could allow continued infestation; we will test crushing redundancy and containment strategies.
+- Ensuring 100% destruction of egg masses: partial destruction could allow continued infestation; we will test crushing redundancy and containment strategies.
-- Assumption that scraping is complete — Our design focuses on crushing and disposal; we must confirm that this division aligns with vineyard workflows.
+- Assumption that scraping is complete: our design focuses on crushing and disposal; we must confirm that this division aligns with vineyard workflows.

 ## Questions for the client
 1. **Is reincorporating crushed egg waste into the vineyard as compost appealing?**